simrenbasra/Sign_Lingual/README.md

                                Logistic regression model with feature extraction with data augmentation
         - CNN: Basic CNN model
                Basic CNN model with data augmentaion
+        - Transfer Learning: Basic VGG
+                             Basic ResNet
+                             VGG with data augmentation
+                             ResNet with data augmentation
+                             Fine tuning of VGG
+                             Fine tuning of ResNet
-        - Model Evaluation: Include an analysis of the models built (to be built at later date)
+        - Model Evaluation: Include an evaluation of models on the real world dataset (apart from the transfer learning models)
-        - my files: to store pikl/kera/jpg objects

 * `docs`
-    - contains final report which summarises the project
+    - contains final presenations of project
+    - contains images of cnn and vgg architecture
+    - contains project overview

 * `references`
     - contains papers / tutorials used in the project